The-AVR/AVR-2022/content/en/kit-contents/_index.md

 ## Boxes in AVR Kit

-The first shipment of your AVR kit will contain the following boxes.
+The AVR kit will contain the following boxes.
 Be sure to read the label on each box to gain a high level understanding of the components inside.

 ![AVR kit boxes from first shipment](avr_kit_boxes.jpg)